 System Design: Ad Exchange (Real-Time Bidding, Sub-100ms Auctions, DSP/SSP, Impression Serving)

-TL;DR: A user in Texas abandons a $130 pair of Nike running shoes in their cart on Saturday night.
-Sunday morning they open ESPN on their phone, and inside about a tenth of a second a Nike ad for those exact shoes shows up in the page.
-Pulling that off involves a CDP, an identity graph, a campaign manager, a DSP that ran an ML bidder, a header-bidding wrapper running in the browser, four SSPs, an exchange, a publisher ad server, a CDN, a verification vendor, and an attribution stack.
-The exchange is the marketplace that runs the auction.
-It owns no campaigns, no budgets, no creatives; those all live in the DSPs.
-Its job is taking supply from SSPs, picking the right DSPs to ask, running a fair first-price auction, returning markup, tracking impressions on its own books, and reconciling settlement at the end of the day.
-At a million requests per second the things that actually matter are: don't fan out to all 50 DSPs (pick the top 5), don't put a network hop in front of every enrichment lookup (cache in-process), don't log every losing bid to Kafka (sample), and never trust a DSP's own impression count for billing.
+TL;DR: A user in Austin abandons $130 Nike shoes in their cart Saturday night.
+Sunday morning they open ESPN and see those exact shoes in a banner within ~110ms of page load.
+Fourteen companies pull that off: CDP, identity graph, campaign manager, DSP with an ML bidder, header bidder, four SSPs, an exchange, a publisher ad server, a CDN, verification, attribution.
+The exchange is the marketplace.
+It owns no campaigns, budgets, or creatives — those all live in DSPs.
+Its job: take supply from SSPs, pick the right DSPs to ask, run a fair first-price auction, return markup, track impressions on its own books, reconcile settlement.
+At 1M requests/sec the things that matter are: don't fan out to all 50 DSPs (pick the top 5), don't put a network hop in front of every enrichment lookup (cache in-process), don't log every losing bid to Kafka (sample), and never trust a DSP's own impression count for billing.

 1. How One Ad Actually Gets Served

-Fourteen different companies are involved in the roughly tenth of a second between the page starting to load and that banner becoming visible.
-The rest of this post designs one of them, the ad exchange.
-The walkthrough below exists so it's clear what the other thirteen are doing.
+Fourteen companies pull that off in the tenth of a second between page load and first paint.
+This post designs one of them — the ad exchange.
+The table below names the other thirteen so the rest of the post has something to point at.

 How the request actually flows